there is nothing so costly as ignorance. ~ Horace Mann

 Who is it for?

-The Center for International Credentials in partnership with Hale Associates, invites you to participate in a Symposium on how to mitigate the cost of ignorance.
+The Learning & Developer Accelerator (LDA), the Center for International Credentials, Hale Associates, and our supporters ISPI and the Ukrainian Center for Peace invite you to participate in a Symposium on how to mitigate the cost of ignorance.
 Simply, ignorance is unknowing.
 Institutionalized ignorance happens when societies or organizations deny access to information, falsify facts, undermine the free press, and suppress independent thinking.
 Ignorance also happens when there is a lack of access to information due to economic disparity and poverty.
 One cost of ignorance is the inability to innovate and adapt.
 Another is the inability to solve complex problems and think critically.
 The ability to innovate and solve complex problems are among the most sought-after skills according to the World Economic Form.
 Their lack affects every level of society starting with the home, the community, businesses, and government.

 Thank you for your consideration.